gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 systemctl start haveged
 ```

-For background reading in this matter, see [this reference (external link)](https://www.digitalocean.com/community/tutorials/how-to-setup-additional-entropy-for-cloud-servers-using-haveged "Haveged Entropy Service") or [this reference (external link)](https://cwiki.apache.org/confluence/display/TOMCAT/HowTo+FasterStartUp "How do I make Tomcat startup faster?").
+For background reading in this matter, see {{< external-link "this reference" "https://www.digitalocean.com/community/tutorials/how-to-setup-additional-entropy-for-cloud-servers-using-haveged" >}} or {{< external-link "this reference" "https://cwiki.apache.org/confluence/display/TOMCAT/HowTo+FasterStartUp" >}}.

 ## Storage Scenario
 For the purpose of this Installation HOWTO, the following sets up the storage hierarchy for a two node processing